Teekafey/Teekafey/README.md

 - 👋 Hi, I’m Treasure Okafor.
 - 👩🏽‍💻 I'm interested in SQL, Database Development. and Database Administration.
-- 🌱 I’m currently learning PL/SQL, T-SQL, Python, Linux, and Data management
+- 🌱 I’m currently learning PL/SQL, T-SQL, Python, Linux, and Data management.
 - 👯‍♀️ Open to connect and collaborate on intermediate level projects around Database Development and Administration.
 - 😎 Fun fact: When i'm not writing queries, you can find me taking on a challenge against an online Scrabble player, listening to classic lo-fi, or engrossed in a good book.